Because I can’t promote just one thing in a post, let’s do

 Anyway, this is the promised second post in my Saturday Edition of #MeatlessMonday.
 I’ve been doing a little catch up on the #MeatlessMonday tip since I missed a few weeks.
 So that’s why this is a #MeatlessMonday post.

 Secondly, this is a recipe for albondigas, which is Spanish for “meatballs.”
 But don’t be fooled.
 Sure, there are some albondigas recipes which are pretty much like your average Italian meatball recipe or exceptional one’s at Jasper’s.
 (By the way, he’s having a from snout to tail pork dinner Thursday.)
 Others, though, use Latin ingredients like corn or jalapenos to give them a unique flavor.
 I used this recipe as a basis for my albondigas from About.com because it stuffed them with rice.

-Third, since I am trying to do this as a #MeatlessMonday, I figured I’d turn to Match Meat since they are my favorite source of meat replacers and I had a package of ground pork vegan Match Meat in my freezer.
+Third, since I am trying to do this as a #MeatlessMonday, I figured I’d turn to Very Good Butchers since they are my favorite source of vegan meats and I also had a package of ground pork vegan Match Meat in my freezer.

 Fourth, most of the recipes you find for albondigas are actually for albondigas soup, which is fine, and it’s how the About.com folks got away with using uncooked rice in the albondigas.
 I, on the other hand, didn’t want a soup.
 So I found this recipe from WhatsCooking.us for albondigas in ancho chile sauce.
 And since the recipe called for diced tomatoes, I was more than happy to use the Red Gold tomatoes that I got in the tin I mentioned yesterday on BlogWellDone.com.